- Slavery and Antislavery

-“Anglophone Antislavery and Colonial Power in Crisis” (“Discourses and Practices of Colonialism and Settlement in North America,” MA Lecture Course Guest Talk, Winter Semester 2020/2021, John F. Kennedy Institute, Freie Universität Berlin, 3 February 2021).
+“Anglophone Antislavery and Colonial Power in Crisis” (Invited Talk, “Discourses and Practices of Colonialism and Settlement in North America,” MA Lecture Course, Winter Semester 2020/2021, John F. Kennedy Institute, Freie Universität Berlin, Germany, 3 February 2021).

 “Slavery, Colonial Crisis, and the Biopolitics of Containment in Eighteenth-Century America” (“Disaster and Disease in North America,” Ringvorlesung Lecture Series, Winter Semester 2020/2021, John F. Kennedy Institute, Freie Universität Berlin, 25 November 2020).

-“Religious Exclusion, Print Participation: Benjamin Lay and Philadelphia Quakers, ca. 1738” (“Participation in American Culture and Society,” 67th Annual Meeting of the German Association for American Studies (DGfA/GAAS), Ruprecht-Karls-Universität Heidelberg, 4-6 June 2020).
-(Postponed until 2021 due to the coronavirus pandemic).
+“Religious Exclusion, Print Participation: Benjamin Lay and Philadelphia Quakers, ca. 1738” (“Participation in American Culture and Society,” 67th Annual Meeting of the German Association for American Studies (DGfA/GAAS), Ruprecht-Karls-Universität Heidelberg, Germany, 4-6 June 2020).
+(Cancelled due to the coronavirus pandemic).

 “‘Black as Cain:’ Eighteenth-Century Dissenting Protestantism’s Ambiguous Antislavery” (“Dissent of the Governed, c18 and c21,” 12th Biennial Conference of the Charles Brockden Brown Society, University of Kentucky, Lexington, KY, 3-5 October 2019).